Adamedo764/Adam-Lunn-Github/About-Me.md

 [This is an external link to The Greener on Youtube) (https://www.youtube.com/channel/UCPrJdSiwwm-BNZPC59hd59A)

-[This is an external link to The G on Youtube) (https://www.youtube.com/channel/UCjTpMXs_4uYJUWU3fTGZO8g?app=desktop)
+[This is an external link to Adamedo Gaming on Youtube) (https://www.youtube.com/channel/UCjTpMXs_4uYJUWU3fTGZO8g?app=desktop)